ANOVA Statistical Calculator

 For valid ANOVA results, data should meet these conditions:

-• Independent observations within and between groups
+• Independence: Observations within and between groups must be independent of each other

 Post-hoc Analysis

-• Bonferroni correction: Controls family-wise error rate
+• Bonferroni correction: Controls family-wise error rate by adjusting significance level for multiple comparisons

-• Games-Howell: Robust when variances differ
+• Games-Howell: Robust when variances differ between groups, recommended for heteroscedastic data